Aluminati/meteor-react-autoform/README.md

 ## Meteor-React-Autoform
 `meteor-react-autoform` will translate your Meteor [aldeed:SimpleSchema](https://github.com/aldeed/meteor-simple-schema) into a [React](https://github.com/facebook/react) form using [Material-UI](https://github.com/callemall/material-ui) components.
+You can wrap tests around your component and/or the Autoform component, this will also work with [Storybook](https://github.com/kadirahq/react-storybook).
+This is still in active development but is very possible to use today.
+Basic form elements are already available, see below for [todo list](#todo-list) and see [Changelog](CHANGELOG.MD).

 ## Requirements
 1. `React v15` and `Material-UI v0.15`
 2. `Meteor v1.3`

-## What does Meteor-React-Autoform do?
-This package will take your `aldeed:simple-schema` and translate it into a Material-UI form.
-You can wrap tests around your parent component and/or this component, and even display it in [Storybook](https://github.com/kadirahq/react-storybook).
-This is still in active development but is very possible to use today.
-Basic form elements are already available, see below for todo list.

 ## Installation
 1. Installed the NPM package: `$ npm i meteor-react-autoform --save`